Effective: May 1, 2019

 CHANGE IN EFFORT DEVOTED FROM WHAT WAS PROPOSED

 In making any post-award adjustments to committed effort, review sponsor regulations specifically on reductions in effort from what was proposed and approved.
-Substantial reductions (normally 25% or greater from proposed commitments) will require prior sponsor approval.
+Substantial reductions (normally 25% or greater from proposed commitments) may indicate a possible change in the scope of work which will require sponsor approval.
 If devoted effort is reduced from what was proposed, then a labor distribution (LD) adjustment must be processed in order to bring payroll distributions in line with certified effort.
 Labor Distribution (LD) adjustments should be processed after monthly expenditure reviews allowing for future generation of more accurate effort reports.
-If adjustments are not processed within (ninety) 90 days of the transfer date, a retroactive transfer request must be submitted to OSP for approval.
+If adjustments are not processed within (ninety) 90 days of the transfer date, a retroactive transfer request must be submitted to OSP Post Award for approval.

 Retro Cost Transfer Request Form: http://sponsoredprograms.virginia.edu/forms